 Why does the gap exist?

-There are multiple reasons why the gap between VoC and CX occurs.
 Most businesses that wish to implement a Voice of the Customer program face one or more of the following challenges.

 Limited view of the customer journey